pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

 Custom CSS Stylesheets
 ======================

-You may customize the theme's CSS by creating a custom stylesheet that Sphinx uses to build your site.
+You can customize the theme's CSS by creating a custom stylesheet.
+This stylesheet will be used by Sphinx while building your site.
 Any rules in this style-sheet will over-ride the default theme rules.

 .. seealso::